smeade/handbook/howto/startastory.md

-## How To Start Design and Development Work on a New Story
+## Start Design and Development Work on a New Story

 ### Pivotal Tracker